stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

           Late starts will throw off the timeline, and services may be cut short due to tardiness.
       - question: >-
-          Should you add Tip/Gratuities to your final bill for makeup and hair services?
+          Should you add a tip/gratuities to your final bill for makeup and hair services?
         answer: >
           For your convenience, an industry standard 18% gratuity will be added